petergithub/notes/01Technology/kubernetes/kubernetesNotes/kubernetesNotes.md

-helm pull <chart> --untar=true          # If set to true, will untar the chart after downloading it helm pull <chart> --verify              # Verify the package before using it helm pull <chart> --version <number>    # Default-latest is used, specify a version constraint for the chart version to use helm dependency list <chart>            # Display a list of a chart’s dependencies:
+helm pull <chart> --untar=true          # If set to true, will untar the chart after downloading it helm pull <chart> --verify              # Verify the package before using it helm pull <chart> --version <number>    # Default-latest is used, specify a version constraint for the chart version to use helm dependency list <chart>            # Display a list of a chart's dependencies:
 ```

 ### helm push chart